 Now that we’ve discussed how banner ads follow you from site to site, let’s talk about why so many companies turn to Google for their remarketing campaigns.

 The simple answer to why Google dominates search remarketing is the sheer reach the search engine giant has.
 Estimates show that the Google Display Network reaches approximately 90 percent of all web users worldwide.
 With a number like that, it makes sense for advertisers and web publishers alike to take advantage of Google Ads for their remarketing campaigns.

 Using Google Ads, companies can create advertisements that appear on Google search results as well as Google’s network of partner sites.
 And with a Google remarketing campaign, companies can tag certain pages of their site that visitors have browsed (for example, the pages that feature shoes).
 This allows them to create a campaign to reserve relevant ads as the visitor goes on to different sites.
 This is the basic essence of how remarketing works, though there are other benefits of using Google Ads for remarketing campaigns.

 Google’s advertising programs aren’t only profitable for companies selling products and services, they can be greatly lucrative for web content publishers.
 With Google AdSense, web publishers can post ads on their websites and receive revenue for each view (called “Pay Per Impression” or “PPI”) or each click (called “Pay Per Click” or “PPC”).

 Ad remarketing = a win-win situation

-Using Google AdWords Remarketing creates a win-win situation for individuals looking to gain revenue from the Web.
+Using Google Ads Remarketing creates a win-win situation for individuals looking to gain revenue from the Web.
 On one hand, companies can target consumers who are most likely to buy their products.
 On the other, web content publishers can increase their revenue from PPI and PPC advertising.
 Finally, remarketing also benefits customers who are looking to make the right purchases.

 Kickstart your remarketing campaign today.